 Merle is a Los Angeles-based published poet, journalist, author, and editor of culture, business, retail, and entertainment pieces.
 She’s won a number of awards for her stories and writing style and has a NY Times bestselling book.
 In her long career, she’s written for Rolling Stone, MTV, The New York Times Magazine, the London Times, Harper’s Bazaar, People, Marie Claire, Cosmopolitan, the LA Times, Town and Country, The Hollywood Reporter, The Daily Beast, the New York Post, Elle Décor, and more.

 As a Story Terrace writer, Merle interviews customers and turns their life stories into books.
 Get to know her better by reading her autobiographical anecdote below.

 An Outsider Looking In

-By the time I was 15, my parents barely recognized me: I wore big hats, long dresses with clogs, and emulated Virginia Woolf and Colette.
-I was never without a book, which baffled my tv-sogged parents, impressed the hell out of my teachers, and alienated most friend-possibles who saw me as a geek and a butt kisser.
+By the time I was fifteen, my parents barely recognized me: I wore big hats, long dresses with clogs, and emulated Virginia Woolf and Colette.
+I was never without a book, which baffled my TV-sogged parents, impressed the hell out of my teachers, and alienated most friend-possibles who saw me as a geek and a butt-kisser.

 I was none of those things.

-I knew the so-called “popular kids” had no interest in me – but I had no interest in them, except to study their machinations and social ambitions (yes, even at age 12).
+I knew the so-called “popular kids” had no interest in me—but I had no interest in them, except to study their machinations and social ambitions (yes, even at age twelve).
 I just wanted to get some kind of grip on human behavior: I was an outsider studying the inside, and that’s where I remain.
 And sometimes, being on the outside can be every bit as fun as being in the middle of everything.